Who's Dat Girl

 "Who's Dat Girl" is a song by Nigerian singer and songwriter Ayra Starr featuring fellow Nigerian singer, songwriter and rapper Rema.
 It was released on 17 October 2025, two months after Starr's "Hot Body".
+The song was later included on the track list of Starr's third album, Starr Girl (2026).

 Background and summary

 The song blends elements of dancehall, Afrodance, and R&B. It marks Starr's third collaboration with Rema.

 Critical reception

 That Grape Juice noted its blend of dancehall, R&B and "Middle Eastern sounds".
 RatingsGameMusics Quincy complimented the "flaunting charm, wit, and undeniable chemistry" between Starr and Rema.

 Commercial performance

 The song earned two million Spotify streams in its first five days.
 The music video earned one million views on YouTube in eight hours, making Starr the first Nigerian female artist to do so.